UIllinoisGraphics/UIllinoisGraphics.github.io/_mps/mp1.md

 4. Multi-jittered sampling for the primary rays

-5. Simple Lambertian shading using a directional light with no position
+5. Simple shading using the Blinn-Phong or Phong reflectance model.
+Just do diffuse (Lambertain) shading without any specular component.
+Use a directional light with no position

 ### Hand-in